SargisVardanian/Hotel_reservations/README.md

     source venv/bin/activate  # On Windows use `venv\Scripts\activate`
     ```

-3. Install the dependencies:
+3. Apply the migrations:
     ```bash
-    pip install -r requirements.txt
-    ```

-4. Apply the migrations:
-    ```bash
     python manage.py migrate
     ```

-5. Create a superuser:
+4. Create a superuser:
     ```bash
     python manage.py createsuperuser
     ```

-6. Run the development server:
+5. Run the development server:
     ```bash
     python manage.py runserver
     ```

-7. Open your browser and navigate to `http://127.0.0.1:8000/admin` to access the admin interface and start managing your hotel bookings.
+6. Open your browser and navigate to `http://127.0.0.1:8000/admin` to access the admin interface and start managing your hotel bookings.

 ## API Endpoints